Seacon Square

 Seacon Square is a large indoor shopping mall in Prawet, Bangkok.
-It was opened in 1994 in a ceremony presided over by Princess Maha Chakri Sirindhorn.
+It was opened in 1994 in a ceremony presided over by Princess Sirindhorn.
 The shopping center has a gross leasable area of 180000 m2, a total area of 500000 m2 and houses more than 300 stores.
 The building is 500 metres long, making it one of the largest shopping malls in Thailand.
 It opens daily at 10:00am.

+It was served by Suan Luang Rama IX MRT station on the MRT Yellow Line since 2023.